Saturday, September 20, 2025

 Three nights ago we, my mother, my sister, my cousin and I were watching “Kaun Banega Crorepati” - the Hindi version of Who Wants to Be a Millionaire.
 Dad and his colleague Andy were out at a business meeting with a delegation from the UK.
 They had just finished negotiating film distribution rights, and Dad was going to be dropping Andy off at the airport around midnight.

-Mid-question we heard the strident sounds of the “Breaking News” feature, the station switched to live coverage of the horror unfolding across the city.
+Mid-question we heard the strident sounds of the “Breaking News” feature, the station switched to coverage of the horror unfolding across the city.
 Bomb blasts had gone off in the past hour, at 6 different places in Mumbai.
 There was also word of a gunman shooting at citizens inside the Grand Victoria Terminus.
 The city was under a “shoot-on-sight” curfew.

 We saw a text from Dad on the Family group.
 “Andy and I are at the Oberoi.
 Looks like there is some disturbance here.
 Some mad man playing terrorist.
 We are walking out the back entrance.
 All will be well.
 Good thing I'm wearing my lucky ducky shirt.
 Love, Dad.”
 We tried calling him, then, but could not get through.

-When the curfew finally lifted 36 hours after the first attack, my cousin Khushroo and I ran the 2 kilometers to the Oberoi.
+When the curfew finally lifted 36 hours after the first attack, my cousin Keki and I ran the 2 kilometers to the Oberoi.
 We had heard reports that over 100 people had managed to get out.

 But we did not find my dad there.
 The terrorists were still holed up inside.
 We were forced to leave as a commando unit rolled in.